 When it comes to non-light bearing IWB holsters, we always recommend a holster made for the fullsize version of a gun for use with a compact gun (assuming the frame/slide profile is the same) as the extra length aids in concealment.
 If the holster is made for the shorter compact version of a gun, the grip of the gun above the belt line tends to tilt out away from your body which makes the gun print more when concealed.
-The additional length of a fullsize holster helps to counteract the gun from tilting out above the belt line.
-In most cases the extra length also allows a comfort puck to be mounted to the back of the holster which further counteracts the tilting.
+The additional length of a fullsize holster helps to minimize the gun from tilting out above the belt line.
+If you prefer the holster to only be as long as the frame/slide of the gun, then we recommend having us install a comfort puck to the back of the holster to help with minimizing the tilting.

 A 3.9" Staccato C2 in a holster for a 4.25" 2011 Commander